doyunbk/spring-boot-project/README.md

 ## 🤔 Thoughts

-When a number of users is trying to order investment products at the same time, a huge bottleneck could be an issue about accessing data and reliability of the system.
+When a number of users are trying to order investment products at the same time, a huge bottleneck could be an issue about accessing data and reliability of the system.

 `Synchronized methods` is being used as an implicit lock to allow only one thread to execute at any given time.